UWCubeSat/lost-evals/README.md

 ## Setup

-Compile [LOST](https://github.com/uwcubesat/lost) and symlink it into the current directory (`ln -s /home/my-user/development/lost/lost ./lost`, for example.
+Compile [LOST](https://github.com/uwcubesat/lost).
+Symlink the `lost` executable and `bright-star-catalog.tsv` into the current directory (`ln -s /home/my-user/development/lost/lost ./lost`, for example.
 Always make sure to use an absolute filepath as the first argument to `ln -s`!)

 Install Python dependencies from `requirements.txt`.
 There are any number of ways to do this, but I recommend creating either a virtualenv or a conda environment, then running `pip install -r requirements.txt`.